 Extra contributions may be made by employers by choosing to pay an elected rate that is greater than the required funding rate or making ad hoc lump-sum contributions.
-If extra contributions over the required amount are made to a plan during the year, any extra contributions made as lump sums are first used to offset the UAAL increase, if any, related to plan changes elected during the current year.
-Any remaining extra contribution amounts are then used to pay down existing loss bases, in the order of oldest to most recent.
+Any extra contributions made as lump sums are first used to offset the UAAL increase, if any, related to plan changes elected during the current year.
+Any extra contributions from an elected rate or remaining extra contribution amounts from lump sums are then used to pay down existing loss bases, in the order of oldest to most recent.
 After all existing loss bases have been paid off, any remaining extra contributions are incorporated into the actuarial gains or losses for the current year.